 From October 2005 to September 2006 Christian studied at Cardiff University, obtaining his MMus with distinction.
 He was awarded a studentship to proceed to a PhD, which he began in October 2007, studying with Anthony Powers, Arlene Sierra and Judith Weir.

-Recent performances include Mwg with Cardiff University Contemporary Music Group; a workshop performance of Movements for Orchestra with the BBC National Orchestra of Wales; Djemma el Fna with BBC National Orchestra of Wales brass and friends; Herr ich habe missgehandelt and Chorale from Lyra Davidica, both for organ.
+Subsequent performances include Mwg with Cardiff University Contemporary Music Group; a workshop performance of Movements for Orchestra with the BBC National Orchestra of Wales; Djemma el Fna with BBC National Orchestra of Wales brass and friends; Herr ich habe missgehandelt and Chorale from Lyra Davidica, both for organ.
+Reviewing Djemma el Fna in the Guardian, Rian Evans wrote ‘As a trumpeter himself, performing in this premiere, Morris’s sympathy for his medium was manifest…[the] final accumulation realised a vivid climax.’
 The orchestral version of Lyra Davidica was performed by the BBC National Orchestra of Wales and broadcast on BBC Radio.
 Christian’s fanfare Variation XVI, was performed at the Arcomis International Brass Event in October 2013.

-Christian is also active as a writer on contemporary music.
-He blogs regularly for compositiontoday.com, where he has interviewed many leading figures, including Judith Weir, John Woolrich, Alasdair Nicolson and Philip Venables.
-His article exploring composition procedures in Henri Dutilleux’s Symphony No. 2 was published in Tempo Music Journal in November 2013.
+Christian has also written extensively on contemporary music.
+From 2011–19 he blogged regularly for compositiontoday.com, interviewing many leading figures, including Judith Weir, John Woolrich, Alasdair Nicolson and Philip Venables.
+His paper exploring composition procedures in Henri Dutilleux’s Symphony No. 2 was presented at the 2012 Sacher Perspectives Conference at Cardiff University and subsequently published in Tempo Music Journal (November 2013).
 He was awarded a stipend by the Paul Sacher Foundation to support his continued study of the composer in 2014.

 In 2015 Christian returned to study at the Sacher Foundation, Basel, where he presented a paper on Henri Dutilleux on 18th May.
 This was followed by an article, published by the Sacher Foundation Mitteilungen in 2016.
 He has also co-authored a Spanish-language paper on Dutilleux, published by Mexican Music Journal Pauta in 2017.